DeepGCNs: Making GCNs Go as Deep as CNNs: Future Work

 \section{Future Work}

 Our results show that after solving the vanishing gradient problem plaguing deep GCNs, we can either make GCNs deeper or wider to get better performance.
 We expect GCNs to become a powerful tool for processing graph-structured data in computer vision, natural language processing, and data mining.
 We show successful cases for adapting concepts from CNNs to GCNs (\ie skip connections and dilated convolutions).
 In the future, it will be worthwhile to explore how to transfer other operators (\eg deformable convolutions \cite{dai2017deformable}), other architectures (\eg feature pyramid architectures \cite{zhao2017pyramid}), \etc. It will also be interesting to study different distance measures to compute dilated $k$-NN, constructing graphs with different $k$ at each layer, better dilation rate schedules \cite{chen2017rethinking, wang2018understanding} for GCNs, and combining residual and dense connections.
 We also point out that, for the specific task of point cloud semantic segmentation, the common approach of processing the data in $1m\times 1m$ columns is sub-optimal for graph representation.
 A more suitable sampling approach should lead to further performance gains on this task.
 For the task of node classification, the existing datasets are relatively small.
 We expect that experimenting on larger datasets will further unleash the full potential of \emph{DeepGCNs}.
+As evidence, a recent work \cite{li2020deepergcn} shows that deep residual GNNs yield promising results on large-scale graph datasets \cite{hu2020open}.

 \ifCLASSOPTIONcompsoc